huserben/scrum-kata/questions/representing_artifacts.md

 title: "Representing Artifacts"
 parent: Katas
 ---
-How are the different artifacts (Product Backlog, Sprint Backlog, Increment) represent work or value?
-How are they maximizing transparency?
+How do the different artifacts (Product Backlog, Sprint Backlog, Increment) represent work or value?
+How do they maximise transparency?